axarriola/docker-registry-mirror/README.md

 # docker-registry-mirror
-Mirror all docker repositories from one registry to another using skopeo.
+Containerized app to mirror all docker repositories from one registry to another.
+The Dockerfile includes `skopeo` and the registry mirror app.

-With this repository you can build a docker image containing skopeo and the registry mirror app written in go.
-Specify source and destination registries in config.yml, this application will get a list of all repositories from the source registry and use `skopeo sync`command to mirror them to the destination registry.
+Specify source and destination registries in config.yml.
+The script will get a list of all repositories from the source registry and mirror them to the destination using `skopeo sync`.
 This process will be executed every $INTERVAL seconds.

 # Requirements
-- docker
+- docker >= 18.09.6
-- docker-compose
+- docker-compose >= 1.24.0

-# How to use
+# How to
 Start by building the docker image running
 ```
 $ ./build.sh